davenverse/shellfish/docs/tutorial/reading_writing.md

 @:@

-As you might know, what is happening above is that we are calling the `flatMap` method and passing as parameter a function describing what we want to do with the `file` inside the `IO`, in this case, passing it to the computation `IO(println(file))`.
+What is happening above is that we are calling the `flatMap` method and passing as parameter a function describing what we want to do with the `file` inside the `IO`, in this case, passing it to the computation `IO(println(file))`.

 Now pass the program to the `run` method and everything should go nicely: